Technical Theatre Internships

 Summer Internships

 Summer Interns typically arrive at the end of May.
-While many interns leave mid-August, some remain through the first week of September.
+Many interns leave mid-August, though some remain through the end of August depending on their specific internship details.

 Fall/Spring Internships